shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-03-24-sql_problem.md

 +--------------+
 ```

-### **<span style='color:#686dec'> Main Problem</span>**
+## **Main Problem**

 Now lets move onto the main problem of the interview questions.
-We need to have a **postgres** session started.
+We need to have a **posgres** session started.
 I'll be using **psycopg2** to connect to the database.gs The two main tables EMPLOYEE and DEPARTMENT which we'll need have been described above.
 We need to add new data to our database which describes the number of hours a an employee has worked.

 Our goal is to write a code that will allow employees to **update the database** with employee working hours data & **create a simple analysis** based on the data that each employee provides us.